Hockerton Housing Project is an exemplar of community energy:

 - HHP project managed the financing and installation of a community-owned 225kW Vestas V29 wind turbine which offsets the electricity use of the 54 households in Hockerton parish.

-We now use the lessons from our experience to advise other individuals and communities on their renewable energy projects through our community energy masterclasses and ongoing consultancy support.
+We now use the lessons from our experience in community energy to advise other individuals and communities (such as Gamlingay) on their renewable energy projects through our community energy masterclasses and ongoing consultancy support.